aceorb/node-postgresql/README.md

 The two share the same interface so __no other code changes should be required__.
 If you find yourself having to change code other than the require statement when switching from `pg` to `pg.native`, please report an issue.

+node-postgres supports both an 'event emitter' style API and a 'callback' style.
+The callback style is more concise and generally preferred, but the evented API can come in handy.
+They can be mixed and matched.
+The only events which do __not__ fire when callbacks are supplied are the `error` events, as they are to be handled by the callback function.

 ### Simple, using built-in client pool

     var pg = require('pg');